-No swabs are to be inserted into the watermain during the construction process unless recorded on the Sample Point drawings and approved by the Department of Engineering and Public Works Water/Wastewater Division.
+No swabs are to be inserted into the watermain during the construction process unless recorded on the Sample Point drawings and approved by the Operations and Infrastructure - Water/Wastewater Division.

 All swabs shall be new and sized a minimum of one (1) size larger in diameter than the watermain diameter and one and a half $(1 \frac{1}{2})$ times longer in length of the diameter of the watermain .